 Having a lower recycling skill means you can recycle entities faster, but you will not gain as many materials as a seasoned recycler with a higher skill level.

-There are two seperate equations used to calculate the amount of materials returned based on whether the entity is or is not a wreck.
+There are two separate equations used to calculate the amount of materials returned based on whether the entity is or is not a wreck.
 The materials returned are owned by the owner of the wrecker.

 Materials Returned = Materials Required * (Modifier / 100)